alexmacarthur/macarthur-me-gatsby/src/posts/should-we-implement-differential-serving/index.md

 ## I'm Sorry.

-If you read this in anticipation of me revealing a surprise, reliable alternative to differential serving...
+If you read this in anticipation of me revealing a surprise, reliable alternative approach to differential serving...
 I apologize.
 At the very least, I hope you've gained some nuggets of insight!